Lewui/PHP-Blogger/README.md

 # PHP-Blogger
-My first exploratrion in PHP, blog engine.
+My first experience with PHP, a blog engine.